redsh4de/monero-site/src/content/moneropedia/en/unlocktime.md

 ---
-summary: 'a special transaction where the recipient(s) can only spend the funds after a future date, as set by the sender'
+summary: "a special transaction where the recipient(s) can only spend the funds after a future date, as set by the sender"
 title: Unlock Time
 terms: ["unlock-time"]
 ---